mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/11/binauthz.md

 Last step is to actually [deploy the container on GKE](https://cloud.google.com/binary-authorization/docs/deploying-containers), you will need to get the `digest` instead of the `tag` like we did earlier with the `imageToAttest` variable.

 That's a wrap!
 Binary Authorization allows to add more security in your CI/CD pipeline with more control on you GKE clusters with container registries whitelisting as well as allowing only container images with a valid attestation.
+And all of this with any container registries (even outside GCP) because at the end of the day, that's just Attestor/Attestation on GCP on any container images digest (whereever this container image is) ;)

 Further and complementary resources:
 - [End-To-End Security and Compliance for Your Kubernetes Software Supply Chain (Cloud Next '19)](https://youtu.be/UkzfQvLpI0M)